emartineznunez/AutoMeKin/docs/results.md

 ### kineticsFvalue

 This file contains the kinetics results, namely, the final branching ratios and the population of every species as a function of time.
 In the name of the file, `F` is either `T` or `E` for temperature or energy, and `value` is the corresponding value.
 For instance, the kinetics results for a canonical calculation at 298 K would be printed in a file called `kineticsT298`.
 A file called `populationFvalue.pdf` is also available.
 This displays a plot with the population of each species as a function of time.
-A maximum of 20 species (the most populated ones) are plotted.
+A maximum of 20 species, the most populated ones, are plotted.
 The following figure shows an example of such a plot obtained for the decomposition of FA using the PM7 stationary points.

 <p align="center">
    <img src="https://raw.githubusercontent.com/emartineznunez/AutoMeKin/gh-pages/assets/images/kin.jpg" alt="alt text" width="800" height="500">